Terry Leap, Head

 Human resource management education provides one the technical knowledge and training to immediately assume a position in human resources in a modern business.
 Human resource management professionals may also hold positions in government agencies or non-profit organizations.

-Students interested in a career in human resource management will have a broad-based business education, which includes financial management, logistics, operations, human resources, business strategy, economics, and statistics.
+Students interested in a career in human resource management will have a broad-based business education, which includes financial management, supply chain management, operations, human resources, business strategy, economics, and statistics.
 In addition, human resource management students will be grounded in the following areas: leadership, foundations of human resource management, acquiring talent, growing talent, and retaining talent.

 Managers motivate and coordinate people in order to achieve organizational goals.
 Management involves the critical functions of planning, organizing, leading, and controlling.
 Professional managers think strategically, and work with others to lead organizations or departments to successful outcomes.